Diapause

 In animal dormancy, diapause is the delay in development in response to regular and recurring periods of adverse environmental conditions.
 It is a physiological state with very specific initiating and inhibiting conditions.
 The mechanism is a means of surviving predictable, unfavorable environmental conditions, such as temperature extremes, drought, or reduced food availability.
 Diapause is observed in all the life stages of arthropods, especially insects.

 Activity levels of diapausing stages can vary considerably among species.
 Diapause may occur in a completely immobile stage, such as the pupae and eggs, or it may occur in very active stages that undergo extensive migrations, such as the adult monarch butterfly, Danaus plexippus.
 In cases where the insect remains active, feeding is reduced and reproductive development is slowed or halted.

 Embryonic diapause, a somewhat similar phenomenon, occurs in over 130 species of mammals, possibly even in humans, and in the embryos of many of the oviparous species of fish in the order Cyprinodontiformes.

 Phases of insect diapause

 Diapause in insects is a dynamic process consisting of several distinct phases.
 While diapause varies considerably from one taxon of insects to another, these phases can be characterized by particular sets of metabolic processes and responsiveness of the insect to certain environmental stimuli.
 For example, Sepsis cynipsea flies primarily use temperature to determine when to enter diapause.
+Similarly, Chrysoperla plorabunda lacewings regulate their reproductive cycle using daylight length, with adults entering reproductive diapause when there are less than 12-13 hours of daylight.
 Diapause can occur during any stage of development in arthropods, but each species exhibits diapause in specific phases of development.
 Reduced oxygen consumption is typical as is reduced movement and feeding.
 In Polistes exclamans, a social wasp, only the queen is said to be able to undergo diapause.